Ann and I continued, and mostly finished, emptying and transforming Bill’s office. It will become a guest room.

 In our next session, we will continue on our path around the room.

 The woman is busy.
 A wife, mother, and educator working in several schools, she says that she’s disorganized.
 No, it’s more that she doesn’t have enough time.
 In our most recent session, on a gorgeous spring Saturday morning when we should have been outside playing, she, her husband and I tackled part of their basement home office challenge.
 The morning’s task – to clear a path to the filing cabinet, so she actually can use it.
 We stuffed some papers into it.
 (Hmmm…pretty full.
-An upcoming summer project – purging papers no longer needed.)
+An upcoming summer project for her – purging papers no longer needed.)
 We spoke about new categories of files, to help her in her work.
-We put other items that she’ll use for crafts projects, in the opposite corner of the room.
-Next time, we’ll work on clearing other parts of the office, including organizing the crafts corner.
+We put other items that she’ll use for crafts projects in the opposite corner of the room.

 I first met Julia in May, when spring was just starting to take hold.
 Our next meeting was in mid-July, during “high summer,” with the days already getting shorter.
 (Yikes!)
 What would she like to work on?
 Firstly, we would rearrange her front room, opening up the space so she could exercise to DVDs playing on her computer.